 Nestled in the district of Castello, the Venetian Arsenal is one of Venice’s most iconic monuments.
-Yet the interior of this huge complex remains inaccessible to the general public and visitors will only be able to admire the Arsenal from outside!
+However, the interior of this huge complex remains inaccessible to the public and visitors can only admire it from the outside!

 The term “arsenal” derives from the Arabic “Dar-al sina” which means “workshop.”